For years, this was the biggest limitation of WordPress.com.

 Fewer forced upgrades

-Stronger ownership model
+Stronger ownership and control

 WordPress.com vs WordPress.org (Updated Reality)